open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Be conservative when adjusting this setting - higher values will greatly increase your workload, and lower values can be demoralizing when you forget a lot of material.

-The chart bellow illustrates how the workload changes with retention.
+The following chart illustrates how the workload changes with retention.
 The exact shape of the curve depends on the user's parameters and learning habits.

 ![Workload and retention, again (small)](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/e2b95037-593a-4633-8774-dd16cba5f48e)

-Initially users were not allowed to set the desired retention outside of the 0.70-0.97 range because it would make learning inefficient.
-However, in Anki 23.10.1 the range has been extended to 0.7-0.99 at the request of users.
+Initially, users were not allowed to set the desired retention outside of the 0.70-0.97 range because it would make learning inefficient.
+In Anki v23.10.1, the range has been extended to 0.70-0.99 at the request of some users.
+However, setting the desired retention above 0.97 is still not advised for two main reasons:

+- Such a high desired retention will significantly increase your workload (cards per day).
+The repetitions will be so frequent that you will dread doing your reviews before you even discover the power of spaced repetition.
+- With such high retention, each review will contribute minimally to your overall learning.
+This essentially transforms the spaced repetition system into a massed repetition system, thereby undermining the advantages of the spacing effect.

 ### Maximum interval